Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the baseline is 3.
-The description does not contribute any additional parameter meaning beyond what the schema provides.
+Schema description coverage is 100% for all 9 parameters, so baseline is 3.
+The description provides no additional parameter meaning beyond what the schema already offers.
+It does not explain how parameters interact or any constraints not in the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.